dworschak/Witcher/MODDING.md

 The culling is done via defines for non-immortal races, and via event otherwise.

+Court pruning of immortals is mainly controlled via health (NDefines.NEngine.HEALTH_IMMUNITY_TO_PRUNING).
+All races that are immortal, but get auto-generated courtiers, need to be subject to pruning to keep game performances acceptable, and should have total health below the limit.
+In addition marriage also prevent pruning, so A.I. should not be helped to marry immortal race courtiers.

 ### Fertility

 Some races are infertile, so never impregnate via event without an actual fertility check: